zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 * You're free to use any other machine features (e.g. conditions, stack count, ExtraMachineConfig byproduce, make it floating, or even mix in regular machine rules with the lightning rule).
+* Also note that lightning only strikes on the farm.
+Lightning rod placed outside of the farm will not get hit.
+If you're a modder and thinking of adding lightning strikes outside of the farm, please reach out to me for compat.